-Someone once said that you where given two ears and one mouth because you should listen double as much as you talk.
+Someone once said that you were given two ears and one mouth because you should listen double as much as you talk.
 This is one important part of serving your guest.
 Listen in to their needs and wants.

-On one side of you want create more awareness and on the other side your want to provide proper response.
+On one side of you want to create more awareness and on the other side your want to provide proper response.

 3. Empower Your Peers